tesseract-ocr/tessdoc/Documentation.md

 ### Tesseract 4.00.00dev

-Documentation of Tesseract on Sat May 20, 2017 from master branch (4.0) generated using Doxygen can be found at [ub-mannheim.github.io](https://ub-mannheim.github.io/tesseract/)
+Documentation of Tesseract on Sat May 20, 2017 from the `main` branch (4.0) generated using Doxygen can be found at [ub-mannheim.github.io](https://ub-mannheim.github.io/tesseract/)

 ## FAQ